 HDCP Repeaters assemble the list of all attached downstream HDCP Receivers as the downstream HDCP-protected Interface Ports of the HDCP Repeater complete the authentication protocol with attached HDCP Receivers.
 The list is represented by a contiguous set of bytes, with each KSV occupying five bytes stored in little-endian order.
-The total length of the KSV list is five times the total number of attached HDCP Devices.
-An unconnected HDCP-protected Interface Port adds nothing to the list.
+The total length of the KSV list is five bytes times the total number of attached and active downstream HDCP Devices, including downstream HDCP Repeaters.
+An HDCP-protected Interface Port with no active device attached adds nothing to the list.
+Also, the KSV of the HDCP Repeater itself at any level is not included in its own KSV list.
 An HDCP-protected Interface Port connected to an HDCP Receiver that is not an HDCP Repeater adds the Bksv of the attached HDCP Receiver to the list.
-HDCP-protected Interface Ports that have an HDCP Repeater attached add the KSV list of the attached HDCP Repeater, plus the Bksv of the attached HDCP Repeater.
+HDCP-protected Interface Ports that have an HDCP Repeater attached add the KSV list read from the attached downstream HDCP Repeater, plus the Bksv of the attached downstream HDCP Repeater itself.
 In order to add the KSV list of the attached HDCP Repeater, it is necessary for the HDCP Repeater to verify the integrity of the list by computing V and checking this value against V' received from the attached HDCP Repeater.
-If V does not equal V', the downstream KSV list integrity check fails, and the upstream HDCP Repeater must not assert its READY status.
+If V does not equal V, the downstream KSV list integrity check fails, and the upstream HDCP Repeater must not assert its READY status.
 Upstream HDCP Transmitters will detect this failure by the expiration of a watchdog timer set in the HDCP Transmitter.

-When the HDCP Repeater has assembled the complete list of attached HDCP Devices' KSVs, it computes and appends to the list the verification value V. This value is the SHA-1 hash of the concatenation of the KSV list, Bstatus, and the secret value $M_0$ .
-When constructing the byte stream for SHA-1 input, the KSV list is in the same little-endian byte order in which it is transmitted over the link, Bstatus is appended in little-endian order, and M0 is also appended in little-endian order.
+When the HDCP Repeater has assembled the complete list of attached HDCP Devices' KSVs, it computes and appends to the list the verification value V. This value is the SHA-1 hash of the concatenation of the KSV list, Bstatus, and the secret value M_0 .
+When constructing the byte stream for SHA-1 input, the KSV list is in the same little -endian byte order in which it is transmitted over the link, Bstatus is appended in little -endian order, and M0 is also appended in little -endian order.
 (See tables A-24 and A-25).
 When both the KSV list and V are available, the HDCP Repeater asserts its READY status indicator.

 The HDCP Transmitter, having determined that the REPEATER bit read earlier in the protocol is set, sets a five-second watchdog timer and polls the HDCP Repeater's READY status bit.
 When READY is set, the HDCP Transmitter reads the KSV list and V from the HDCP Repeater.
-The HDCP Transmitter verifies the integrity of the KSV list by computing the SHA-1 hash value V and comparing this value to V. If V is not equal to V, then the authentication protocol is aborted.
+The HDCP Transmitter verifies the integrity of the KSV list by computing the SHA-1 hash value V and comparing this value to V'.
+If V is not equal to V', then the authentication protocol is aborted.